cronuxgamesavailable/OperationAirsoftMDK/README.md

 These are planned or upcoming features for the MDK:

-- ⚙️ Support for Multiple Mod Types – Add Gun Parts and Clothes as a template.
+- ⚙️ Support for Multiple Mod Types – Add Clothes as a template.
 - 🧪 Add mod validator (e.g. check for missing assets, naming issues)
 - ☁️ Steam Workshop integration (upload mods directly)
 - 💬 Localization/translation support for mod metadata